 – Mobilize community safety volunteers.
 From disaster preparedness to neighborhood watch and first responder services, volunteers build stronger communities.
 Use surveys to assess interest and availability and to help build greater community by involving members in planning and delivering safety programs.
 Organize your church, temple, mosque or even your yoga studio to improve neighborhood safety with a community survey that helps you mobilize your volunteer assets.

 – Survey all of your citizens, including the less mobile or non-Internet users.
 Use SurveyMonkey to create automated phone surveys.
 With telephone surveys, a recorded voice poses questions to respondents, who reply using their phone keypads.
-Combine a friendly voice and any one of our survey templates with automated phone surveying, and you’ve got a powerful, accessible way to engage all of your community.
+Combine a friendly voice and any one of our survey templates with automated phone surveying, and you’ve got a powerful, accessible way to engage all of your community and help them stay in touch during peak crime times.

 Use surveys as a tool for preventing crime and ensuring public safety.
 Start with our expert-certified survey templates, or create your own.
 Professional survey methodologists write all of our templates and example questions, so you can use them as is.
 You can also customize templates to fit your needs, or create your own using the certified questions available in our Question Bank.